siglens/siglens-docs/docs/instrument-traces/java-app.md

 In this tutorial we will go through the steps to auto instrument a java app to send traces to Siglens.

 ### Prerequisites
-- Siglens instance should be running on localhost with ingest port-4318
+- Siglens instance should be running on localhost with ingest port-4318.
+To do so you need to change the ingest port of Siglens to `4318` in `server.yaml`
-- Java app
+- Java app (refer the documentation below if you don't have the setup for java app)
-- Open Telemetry jar agent
+- Open Telemetry jar agent (refer the documentation below for setting up the jar agent)

 ### Set up java application